Stupid Things About "The Trial of a Time Lord”

 92. “Regarding the evidence against the Doctor, how much of it had been contrived?” asks the Inquisitor.
 The Master nobly refrains from saying “it’s all pretty contrived, ma’am.”

-93. Pip and Jane Baker completed the script for episode 14 in three days.
+93. Pip and Jane Baker completed the script for Part Fourteen in three days.
 Whatever you think of it, that’s impressive speed-writing.

 94. “The performance was too grotesque to be real.”